If you are thinking about a Debt Management Plan (DMP), you may want to know how many DMPs succeed, and how many run into problems.

 - you are 7 months pregnant, or

-In all these situations, a DMP can give a breathing space for six months or a year until things settle down.
+In all these situations, a very low-paying DMP can give you a break from worrying for six months or a year until things settle down.

 Sometimes a DMP ends for other reasons

-For other people there may be a change in circumstances which means the DMP is no needed or no longer possible.
+There may be a change in circumstances which means the DMP is no longer needed or no longer possible.

 DMPs are not recorded